Is there something you would like to change on campus, in Aberdeen, nationally or internationally?

 You can start a campaign, bring fellow students together and bring the change you want to see.
 At AUSA, we want to support and empower students to campaign on issues that matter to them.
 On this page, you will be able to find some guidance on how to start a campaign, which resources you can access at AUSA, current and past campaigns and how to get involved and other campaigning groups on campus, in Aberdeen and further afield.

-If you have any questions which aren’t answered on here, please contact your Communities Officer at email@example.com
+If you have any questions which aren’t answered on here, please contact Camilo, your VP for Communities at email@example.com

 What is a campaign?

 A campaign is a way of enacting change.
 Campaigning is about mobilising people and power to achieve change.
 While campaign strategies involve actions and events to raise awareness and highlight the issue at hand, it is not only that.
 A campaign’s objective is change a policy, law, practice or/and behaviours.
 History has been made through campaigns.